 As well as being fun, singing is good for your physical and mental health too!
 Music connects with us emotionally, helping us to express how we feel.

 The physical aspect of singing helps us to get in touch with our bodies and makes us feel energised and alive.
 Not to mention happy – all those lovely endorphins bouncing around and not a treadmill in sight!

-Improving your breathing to support your singing voice will help you to relax and feel more in control.
+- Improving your breathing to support your singing voice will help you to relax and feel more in control.
 Sign up for our Voice Box to access our free resources including breathing exercise tracks for you to practise along with.

-Come and join us and see what you can achieve as you develop more confidence in your singing voice and increase your enjoyment of music.
+Come and join us at our Singing Sessions and see what you can achieve as you develop more confidence in your singing voice and increase your enjoyment of music.
 You’ll be amazed where it can take you!

 - Posture is important for health in general and singing in particular.
 Give your lungs a fighting chance by giving them space.